ryan-mcclue/ryan-mcclue/src/mcu.md

 24/7 SYSTEM:
 Able to detect and recover from faults.
-So, must build in features to collect information
+So, must build in features to collect information These events do occur; providing a broader view of what embedded is all about
+IMPORTANT: analysis of potential failures is critical for embedded. plan based on bug-free code is unrealistic System should:
+  * watchdog timers
+  * stack overflow?
+  * audits and asserts?
+  * defensive programming: handle unexpected/erroneous input from external systems/devices/users
+  * get information from device:
+    - while it runs
+    - has restarted, now running fine, why? python tool to decode fault reports? so, in addition to testing another usage of python for embedded? without testing, can't say for certain if adding a new feature has introduced a new bug

+1. Detect fault, e.g. watchdog, CPU exception
+2. Collect information, e.g. CPU registers, fault registers, logs error counters, e.g. bus/communication errors like serial framing errors
+3. Perform recovery:
+   - if safety (robotics, etc.), will shutdown and require manual restart
+   - if available (communications, etc.), will do automatic restart software allows for triggering hardware through software, as oppose to watchdog or tying GPIO pin hard reset means whole CPU and all peripherals reset so software/hardware can trigger either soft/hard reset
+   1. If possible, just do simple hard reset as single recovery action.
+      However, might have to only reset single controller, e.g. I2C and work way up
+   2. Panic mode: System integrity is questioned, so operate in minimal sane state, e.g. disable interrupts (which should stop scheduling in an RTOS)

+99.999% (five nines) really only acheived with redundant hardware that can be swapped in while running

+watchdog will automatically reset system?

 Embedded looking through datasheets and deciding what registers and bits to set